hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 > parse [pizza] [ahead 'pasta eat] ;== false, pasta lover dislikes pizza
 > ```
 >
-> "So AHEAD on success modifies the working of ANY" - No, just no. Ì†æÌª® I think I give up, I have no idea where that comes from and I think I don't want to know. Ì†ΩÌ∏â
+> "So AHEAD on success modifies the working of ANY" - No, just no. ü´® I think I give up, I have no idea where that comes from and I think I don't want to know. üòâ
 >
 > Why do even reason about `any` and complicate things further with, well, your ... made up theories ... before understanding just `ahead`.
-Why always try to be `ahead` of yourself (Cambridge Dictionary: "to do something too early, or before you are ready or prepared")? Ì†æÌµ∫
+Why always try to be `ahead` of yourself (Cambridge Dictionary: "to do something too early, or before you are ready or prepared")? ü•∫

 You are not helpless, you have provided a good explanation, even with italian words.
 The problema I had where basically 2: AHEAD in italian, language can be translated to "davanti" which means position too.
 So when you look ahead, you "guardi davanti".
 If you are in a car in the rear seat, you are looking to the street in front you or to the front seat... and yes, to the events in front of you too.
 In the mental combinatory, the positional explanation has prevailed, so I ended up thinking that AHEAD looks at the next (series) element instead of looking are the next event (rule) from the current position.